 At almost forty I still remember the song I was taught in grade school to memorize the 50 states.
 In fact, even now you can still find the song on Youtube.

 My point to all this is that you can use silly songs, jingles and chants to memorize anything.
 Which is exactly why I use them in our homeschool across multiple grades and subjects.

 Over the years there’s been chants, jingles and songs created to memorize all kinds of different facts.
 You can use the internet to find them, or in some cases even invent your own.

-Kids love them!
-It's a lot more fun to sing a grammar chant than it is to just recite a list.
+I find that songs and chants work really well for memorizing boring facts or lists.
+After all, it’s a lot easier to sing a grammar chant than it is to simply recite a list.